flaviomoc/divraster/README.md

 ## Calculating alpha diversity

-To calculate alpha diversity for taxonomic, functional, and phylogenetic dimensions we need the following objects: multilayer SpatRaster, data.frame, and phylo.
+To calculate alpha diversity for TD, FD, and PD we need the following objects: a multilayer SpatRaster, data.frame, and phylo.

 ``` r
 # TD